Withdrawal Refund Policy

-The Tuition Refund Plan provides coverage for the university charges of tuition, room and board when a student is required to withdraw from school due to a medical or mental health illness before the semester is complete based upon a doctor’s certification.
-This Tuition Refund Plan is a private insurance program that supplements Southwestern University’s standard refund policy for the academic year by offering up to 100% coverage for withdrawals dues to medical illness or injury and up to 60% for mental health withdrawals in accordance with the policy terms and conditions.
+The Tuition Refund Plan provides coverage for the university charges of tuition, on-campus room and board when a student is required to withdraw from school due to a medical or mental health illness before the semester is complete based upon a doctor’s certification.
+This Tuition Refund Plan is a private insurance program that supplements Southwestern University’s standard refund policy for the academic year by offering up to 75% coverage for withdrawals dues to medical illness or injury in accordance with the policy terms and conditions.
 Participation in the Tuition Refund Plan is entirely optional and the University’s refund program is applicable whether or not you enroll in the plan.

 Students Called to Active Military Service

 If a student withdraws because the student is called to active military service, the effective date of withdrawal will be used to calculate financial aid and tuition refunds, in accordance with published institutional, state, and federal refund policies as applicable.